domestic abuse heros

 Mercer County Domestic Violence Lawyer | Here to Preserve Your Good Name

-Domestic violence accusations are incredibly serious in the state of New Jersey.
-However, to be convicted of an act of domestic violence, the victim must prove that the accused committed an act of violence against a spouse, romantic partner, or someone with whom they share a household relationship.
-As you know, domestic violence happens across all genders, races, and sexual orientations.
-If you are accused of domestic violence, it is in your best interests to proceed with a Mercer County criminal defense lawyer at your side who can work to fight your charges and preserve your good dame.
+If you are accused of domestic violence, it is in your best interests to proceed with a Mercer County criminal defense lawyer at your side who can work to fight your charges and preserve your good name.

-What Happens When Police are Notified of an Act of Domestic Violence?
+What Happens When Police Are Notified of an Act of Domestic Violence?

 Consequences of Domestic Violence Convictions in NJ